zachibs/SatelliteDataAnalysis/README.md

 **Future TODO's:**

 - TODO : visualize the satellite location: using sgp4 - library for getting satellite location by two numbers
-- TODO : push the project to a web app in azure using an account with my ms mail

 **Settings up influxdb as a data source in grafana:**